 and images of men, and committed fornication with

-For you see, the the earrings are an image of the words of God; And likewise, when God declares (Exodus.33)
+For you see, the the earrings are an image (figure) of the words of God; And likewise, when God declares (Exodus.33)

-"So now take off your ornaments" he doesn't mean to forget about his words, but the take off the real earrings.
+"So now take off your ornaments" he doesn't mean to forget about his words, but to take off the real earrings.
 For the believing souls, the words of God is still the real, but hidden, and the only ornament.